AdaCore/training_material/courses/ada_essentials/894_ada_containers/03-containers_operations.rst

                                    Width => 2.5,
                                    Depth => 5.51];

-*Note that if you create your own container types, you will need to use the aspect* :ada:`Aggregate` *to enable this functionality.*
+*Note that if when creating container types, to use the aspect* :ada:`Aggregate` *to enable this functionality.*